 Visitors are always welcome.
 An information desk is maintained on the main floor of the administration building Monday through Friday.
-The receptionist will contact a member of the Student Personnel Staff who provide both general information and a tour of the campus.
+The receptionist will contact a member of the Student Personnel Staff on the Director of Admissions who provides both general information and a tour of the campus.